Both are heavyweights in their own right but between Spotify vs. Youtube Music, which streaming app is best for you?

 Youtube Music offers greater leeway to free users.
 So, if you’re searching for a hassle-free platform that just lets you stream music without too many restrictions, this may be a better option.

 Free Youtube Music lets you skip ads, whereas Spotify does not.
 You can listen to your music however you want, whether on shuffle mode, in a queue, or from a playlist.
-Spotify, on the other hand, limits this freedom to specific playlists only.
-You can also skip as many songs as you like, while Spotify limits this to 6 songs an hour.
+Spotify, on the other hand, limits playback to specific playlists only.
+You can also skip as many songs as you like, whereas Spotify only lets you skip 6 songs per hour.

 Perhaps the only downside to Youtube Music is that the mobile app must remain open for uninterrupted listening.
 If you’re using the desktop app, however, this shouldn’t be a problem.